zavalab/PlasmoExamples/README.md

 # PlasmoExamples
-Example scripts that showcase the core functionality of [Plasmo.jl](https://github.com/zavalab/Plasmo.jl).
+Example scripts that showcase using [Plasmo.jl](https://github.com/zavalab/Plasmo.jl).
 This repository shows how to:
-* Use optigraphs to create and solve hierarchical optimization models
+* Use `OptiGraphs` to model and solve optimization models
-* Solve a natural gas optimal control problem with [PipsSolver.jl](https://github.com/zavalab/PipsSolver.jl),
+* Solve a natural gas optimal control problem with [PipsNLP.jl](https://github.com/zavalab/PipsNLP.jl) using partitioning to obtain subproblems
-* Solve a DC optimal power flow problem with [SchwarzSolver.jl](https://github.com/zavalab/SchwarzSolver.jl)
+* Solve a DC optimal power flow problem with [SchwarzOpt.jl](https://github.com/zavalab/SchwarzOpt.jl) using overlapping schwarz decomposition

 ## Requirements
-* Julia 1.0.5
+* Julia 1.3 or later
 * The GR plotting backend to create plots for the example scripts.
 * PIPS-NLP with the ma57 linear solver.
 Use the [PIPS-NLP](https://github.com/Argonne-National-Laboratory/PIPS) installation instructions.
 * A working MPI installation for PIPS-NLP.
 The scripts in this repository have been tested with [mpich](https://www.mpich.org/downloads/) version 3.3.2